-3.1 The transport sector
+3.1.
+The transport sector

 Changes in travel behaviour are expected to result in large emission reductions.
-The Life scenario leads to GHG emission reductions of circa 220 MtCO2eq in passenger transport and 110 MtCO2eq in freight (see Figure 2).
+The Life scenario leads to GHG emission reductions of circa 220 Mt CO2eq in passenger transport and 110 Mt CO2eq in freight by 2050 (see figure 2).
 Again, this is with technology levers set according to the LTS Baseline.
-In comparison, the Tech scenario reduces emissions by circa 280 and 220 MtCO2eq for passenger and freight transport respectively.
-By changing an individual behaviour or technology from Life/Tech setting to the LTS Baseline setting (while keeping all the other settings unchanged) the EUCalc allows for a breakdown of abatement potentials, see dashed line in Figure 2.
+In comparison, the Tech scenario reduces emissions by circa 280 and 220 Mt CO2eq for passenger and freight transport respectively.
+By changing an individual behaviour or technology from Life/Tech setting to the LTS Baseline setting (while keeping all the other settings unchanged) the EUCalc allows for a breakdown of abatement potentials, see dashed line in figure 2.
 Because of the independence of lever trajectories, the full mitigation potential of behavioural changes in transport is the sum of the contributions of the individual levers.
 What changes is the relative contribution of each lever depending on the order in which the levers are set.
-This is ultimately a societal choice and multiple combinations are possible, hence the individual shares reported in Figure 2 are only an example in which we sequentially assume decreasing passenger distance, followed by lower car ownership, followed by an increased occupancy and finally shifting transportation mode.
+This is ultimately a societal choice and multiple combinations are possible, hence the individual shares reported in figure 2 are only an example in which we sequentially assume decreasing passenger distance, followed by lower car ownership, followed by an increased occupancy and finally shifting transportation mode.

-Increasing the share of public transportation for trains and buses to 18.5 and 17.3% respectively and increasing the occupancy of cars and buses to 2.6 and 27.2 persons/vehicle respectively in the Life scenario (see levers passenger modal and occupancy in Taylor et al (2019), would result in emission reductions slightly larger than those expected from vehicle efficiency gains in the Tech scenario (where the energy consumption of cars, buses, train and planes decreases respectively by 50%, 30%, 45% and 30%, see Taylor et al (2019)).
-In the case of freight transport, a 22% reductions of freight demand (in tonne-km) due to reduced consumption and sourcing products locally, can accommodate technological shifts and associated GHG emission savings with 50% of new truck sales being battery/catenary electric and 50% fuel cell by 2050.
+Increasing the share of public transportation for trains and buses to 18.5% and 17.3% respectively and increasing the occupancy of cars and buses to 2.6 and 27.2 persons/vehicle respectively in the Life scenario (see levers passenger modal and occupancy in Taylor et al (2019)), would result in emission reductions slightly larger than those expected from vehicle efficiency gains in the Tech scenario (where the energy consumption of cars, buses, train and planes decreases respectively by 50%, 30%, 45% and 30%, see Taylor et al (2019)).
+In the case of freight transport, a 22% reductions of freight demand (in tonne km) due to reduced consumption and sourcing products locally results in GHG savings roughly equivalent to half of those obtained from ambitious technological deployment in the freight transport sector by 2050.